-If I weren't such a procrastinator, I'd have gotten the tree I wanted: Super Sapin!
-(Not a bird, not a plane.... ) Though our tree may not fly or save lives (it certainly won't save the earth), it does look as if it were set for take off, what with its long and HORIZONTAL inclination... like a Boeing 747.
+If I weren't such a procrastinator, I would have gotten the tree I wanted: Super Sapin!
+(Not a bird, not a plane.... ) Though our tree may not fly or save lives (it certainly won't save the earth), it does look as if it were set for take off, what with its long and HORIZONTAL arc... like a Boeing 747.

 "It's lopsided!"
 I point out to Jean-Marc, after he has placed the tree.
 "Wait a minute..."
 I remark, suspiciously.
 "Didn't it come with a stand?"

 "No. It didn't."

 "You mean the nursery didn't have stands for sale?"

 "They did, but the stands weren't any good."